srikanthashish/meditation-visuals/README.md

 The <code>ffmpeg</code> Python library and overlaying <code>ffmpeg-python</code> wrapper is used to stitch the 6 fps animated visuals in a 3 × 3 tiled video mosaic MP4 file.

-You can install the library using the following command in <code>bash</code>:
+You can install the library using the following command in _bash_:

 ```bash
 pip install ffmpeg